Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Alabama and your county at the time of registration
+• be a resident of Alabama

 Alaska pre-registration rules